5 candidates running for 3 Morton County Commission seats

 COVID-19 is one of the biggest issues facing the commission, Leingang said.
 Many Morton County employees are working from home and state aid to local governments has declined, though he said sales tax revenue is "coming around."
 The commission passed a 2021 budget that included lower property taxes, largely due to the economic hardship caused by the pandemic.

-"We really did a lot of cutting to keep taxes down," Leingang said.
+"We really did a lot of cutting to keep taxes down," he said.

-Leingang was first elected to the Morton County Commission in 2012.
+Leingang was first elected to the commission in 2012.
 He previously served on the Little Heart School Board for 13 years and as a school representative for the Missouri River Education Corp.

 Reach Sam Nelson at 701-250-8264 or sam.nelson@bismarcktribune.com.